William Forgan Smith: Early life

+Political career

-Early political career in Queensland
+Early career in Queensland

 Forgan Smith emigrated to Queensland in 1912 hoping its warm climate would relieve a chronic bronchial condition.
-He was sponsored by a cousin in Mackay, where he settled, worked as a painter and decorator, and married a local farmer's daughter, Euphemia (Effie) Margaret Wilson (15 January 1913-12 October 1958).
+He was sponsored by a cousin in Mackay, where he settled, worked as a painter and decorator, and married a local farmer's daughter, Euphemia (Effie) Margaret Wilson (15 January 1913 – 12 October 1958).

-Forgan Smith became involved in trade unionism and Queenland Labor politics.
+Forgan Smith became involved in trade unionism and Queensland Labor politics.
 Mackay was then the centre of the sugar industry in Queensland and sugar remained a major priority for Forgan Smith throughout his career.
 Despite the fact that he was only 28 and had been in Queensland only three years, he was pre-selected to run for the seat of Mackay in the 1915 election as the Labor candidate.
 The election saw a decisive victory for Labor under T. J. Ryan, and Forgan Smith won the seat and entered Parliament.

 Despite his youth and inexperience, it did not take Forgan Smith too long to adjust.
 When Prime Minister Hughes called for conscription to be introduced, Forgan Smith joined Premier Ryan in opposing it.
 This gave him recognition in the Queensland Labor Party, but made him a lifelong enemy in Hughes.
 Hughes misnamed him as "Hogan Smith, an Irishman from Glasgow" and accused him of speaking "Gaelic treason".

 Forgan Smith read heavily on Parliamentary procedure; his knowledge meant he was made a temporary Chairman of Committees in 1917, a position which became permanent in 1920.
 Soon after, he entered Cabinet as a Minister without portfolio assisting the Premier.
 Both roles gave him ample opportunity to build a profile in Parliament and the party.
 In 1922 he became Minister for Public Works, where he administered a new system of unemployment relief and earned the respect of the Unions.
 In 1923 he was elected to the Queensland Central Executive of the Labor Party, a position which gave him considerable power.
 In 1925 he became Minister for Agriculture and Stock under Premier Gillies.
 By the end of 1925 he was Deputy Premier after only ten years in Parliament.

 Queensland Labor suffered a surprising election loss in 1929, and Forgan Smith was elected leader of the party unopposed.
 As the Great Depression deepened, Forgan Smith knew that he had a good chance of victory in the next election.
 He concentrated on keeping his party held together, while trying to prevent the pro-Lang faction from gaining influence.
 He concentrated his criticism of the government of A. E. Moore on its decision to closely follow the Premiers' Plan, which Forgan Smith believed to be only making the depression worse.